Learn To Code. Learn To Code. Learn to Code (or get better) with these free (mostly) resources.

 LESS let’s you use variables, mixins, nested rules, and even functions your CSS.
 It’s extremely powerful and can dramatically speed up your development.
 There is a little bit of a learning curve to it, but once you wrap your head around it, you won’t type CSS again without using LESS.
 Blog Series Roadmap Using Variables Using Mixins Using Nested Rules Using Functions Divide and Conquer Put It Into Action So with that laid you, you’ve got a lot of great stuff to look forward to.
 What Is LESS and Why Should I Care?
 In my dealings on the web, I have found that there are three types of people when it comes to dealing with LESS (or any other CSS preprocessor).
 My goal after this blog series is to make you fit into that last category.
 According to Wikipedia, is: a dynamic stylesheet language designed by Alexis Sellier.
 What Resources Are Out There?
 How to Teach Yourself to Code.
 8 Useful Websites to Learn How to Code Quickly.
 As a lead frontend developer, it's my responsibility to make sure I'm keeping up-to-date with the web development industry trend.

 New trends, technologies, techniques and APIs pop up now and then and we have to educate ourself to use it.
 As a web developer, I always reckon it's part of our responsibility or perhaps we need to train it as a habit to keep learning and upgrading ourself and do not satisfy with the status quo.
 Tutorials.
 YouTube Playlists for Learning Programming.
-YouTube has been very good platform for learning any thing.
+20+ Computer Science Programming Courses.